CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-In a nutshell: Based on product testing, expert interviews and survey feedback from over 300 members of The Bump community, we chose the Britax One4Life ClickTight All-in-One Car Seat as the overall best thanks to its impeccable safety features and longevity of use.
+Based on product testing by real families, expert interviews and survey feedback from over 300 members of The Bump community, we chose the Nuna RAVA convertible car seat as the overall best due to its easy installation, high safety rating and extended rear-facing capability.

 A convertible car seat is one of the most important baby gear items on your must-buy list.
-One reason: You’ll use a convertible car seat for a long time—which means it’s a purchase you’ll want to get right.
-A convertible car seat, can be used both rear- and forward-facing, often from infancy to toddlerhood and beyond (depending on its height and weight capacity), explains Elizabeth Sagan, a certified passenger safety technician with Safe Kids Connecticut.
-But with tons of options out there, the decision can be anything but straightforward.
+And it’s a purchase you’ll want to get right—after all, you’ll be using it for a long time.
+A convertible car seat can be used both rear- and forward-facing, often from infancy through to early or even late childhood, depending on its height and weight capacity, explains Elizabeth Sagan, a certified passenger safety technician with Safe Kids Connecticut.

 • We interviewed a certified passenger safety technician and asked for tips on what to look for and avoid when choosing a convertible car seat.

-• We checked scientific research and recent law changes regarding car seat safety and followed advice from the American Academy of Pediatrics (AAP), National Highway Traffic Safety Administration(NHTSA) and other expert sources.
+• We checked scientific research and recent law changes regarding car seat safety, consulted crash-test ratings from Consumer Reports and followed advice from the American Academy of Pediatrics (AAP), National Highway Traffic Safety Administration(NHTSA) and other expert sources.

 Editorial integrity is at the heart of everything we publish.
 Read about how The Bump develops and reviews all articles, including product reviews.